2012-13 WBCA NAIA National Coach of the Year Finalist

 Scherr-Wells left Portland State following that season to take on the role of Senior Admissions Counselor at Northern Arizona University, where she stayed for one year before returning home and joining the Roosevelt staff.

-Scherr-Wells is married to Ryan Wells and resides in Glen Ellyn, Ill.
+Scherr-Wells is married to Ryan Wells, who coaches football at Scherr-Wells’ alma mater Glenbard West.
+They reside in Glen Ellyn, Ill.

-Marty Scherr is in his third season with the Roosevelt women's basketball team, aiding the squad as a volunteer assistant coach.
+Marty Scherr is in his fifth season with the Roosevelt women's basketball team, aiding the squad as an assistant coach.

 Scherr brings a wealth of experience to the sidelines for the Lakers having coached women's basketball for over 20 years at all levels, including most recently as the sophomore girls basketball coach at York High School in 2009-10.
 He also is familiar with coaching in the Chicagoland Collegiate Athletic Conference having spent two seasons (2003-05) on the sidelines as an assistant coach at St. Francis University in Joliet, Ill.

 Scherr also spent almost 10 years coaching at the AAU level.
 He started the first girls travel team in Glen Ellyn, Ill., in 1991, serving as the director and head coach of the Purple Devils Basketball Club.
 He then moved on in 1994 to take on an assistant coaching role with the Illinois Hustle, where in two years he helped the squad to back-to-back top 10 finishes at the AAU National Tournament.
 During the 1998-99 season he took over head coaching duties for the Silver Stars AAU program, leading the team to the ‘Sweet 16' at the AAU National Tournament.